 What is happening

-State lawmakers are close to helping more New York families benefit from solar energy.
-They are considering two important steps:
+State lawmakers have an opportunity this legislative session to help more New York families benefit from solar energy.
+To do so, they must support two important policies:

 - Increasing the state’s solar tax credit cap from $5,000 to $10,000, and

 - Making the tax credit refundable for low-to-moderate income families.

 New York state provides a personal income tax credit worth up to 25% of the total system costs for New Yorkers who install solar on their homes.
 The $5,000 tax credit cap hasn’t increased or been adjusted for inflation since 2006.